wix-incubator/wix-code-docs/wix-crm-v2/wix-crm-v2/Tasks/guides/Intro.md

 &nbsp;

-With [Tasks](wix-crm-v2/tasks), site admins can efficiently create and manage tasks and reminders on a site.
+With [Tasks](wix-crm-v2/tasks), site admins can efficiently create and manage tasks on a site.
 This enables site admins to organize and prioritize their daily activies enhancing their customer relationship management.
+Tasks include activities such as follow up calls or emails, scheduling meetings with clients, tracking steps for customer onboarding, and more.

 The Tasks API allows you to: